-When someone dies, the estate pays credit card balances and other debts.
-If a person dies with more debts than assets to pay them, creditors can be out of luck — and they often are.
+This isn’t always the case, however.
+When the resources are available, the estate pays credit card balances and other debts when someone passes away.
+This can work out rather well when someone has enough assets or savings to cover all their remaining debts when they die.
+But when a person dies with more debts than assets to pay them, creditors can be out of luck — and they often are.

 Joint cardholders beware